snok/pep585-upgrade/README.md

 - [x] Removes no longer needed typing imports

-Note: even though we remove and add imports *reasonably* well, I would recommend running this in tandem hook like `isort` to aggregate and sort your imports, and flake8 to discover any unused imports neither were able to remove.
+Note: even though we remove and add imports *reasonably* well, I would recommend running this in tandem with hooks like `isort` to aggregate and sort your imports, and flake8 to discover any unused imports neither were able to remove.
 Otherwise you risk needing to do *some* manual cleanup from time to time (though it should be pretty rare).